Retail crime is a huge issue for the retail sector.

 Review your security

-Have you got cameras and clear lines of sight to the street?
+Have you got cameras, physical barriers and clear lines of sight to the street?

 Train your team